dganesan/mhealth-course/chapter1-noise/ch1-intro.md

 <p style="text-align:center;"><img src="images/image4.png" alt="drawing" class="center" width="600"/>

-_Figure 1: Typical pattern of x, y, and z accelerations while walking with smartphone in pocket._

 **Intrinsic sensor noise**: Some of the sources of noise in an accelerometer is due to the electronic noise from the circuitry that is converting the motion into a voltage signal and the mechanical noise from the sensor itself.
 There are several sources of electronic noise, referred to as Johnson noise, shot noise, flicker noise, and several others.
 The mechanical noise of the sensor comes from thermo-mechanical noise, which arises due to the fact that an accelerometer has tiny moving parts, and these are susceptible to mechanical noise due to molecular agitation.
 Normally, you don’t have to worry about the intrinsic sensor noise because the sensor manufacturer would have carefully calibrated the sensor and the hardware filters to deal with them.
 But sometimes they do manifest in the signal.